eterevsky/beaver/README.md

 * Find the shortest Brainfuck program, for which we can't tell whether it stops or not.
 * Find the Busy Beaver Brainfuck programs for various lengths: the programs that take the most steps or touch the most cells, and then ultimatelty stop.

 See [results](#results) below.
-Spoiler: nothing interesting is happening at least up to length 9.
+Spoiler: we ran all programs up to length 14 and solved halting problem for all programs up to length 10.

 ## Usage